Management Accelerator | Module 3: Managing Strategy

 Performance Management

-June 13, 9:00 am – 12:30 pm
+June 3, 2026 9:00 am – 12:30 pm

 The fundamental ideas of performance management are simple: Get great people and develop them; create a supportive work environment; focus employees on the right targets; and free those employees to create their own best methods for achieving.
 Executing these principles, however, is often more difficult; even the most successful nonprofits can experience breakdowns in effective implementation by managers and leaders.
-This workshop will help managers learn effective performance management strategies for each step, from assessing and aligning talent to creating a supportive work environment and freeing teams to develop their own workflow.
+This session will help managers learn effective performance management strategies for each step, from assessing and aligning talent to creating a supportive work environment and freeing teams to develop their own workflow.

-What you will do in this workshop:
+What you will do in this session:

 • Learn frameworks that help managers align and promote employees into roles that fit their talents